git/git.github.io/rev_news/drafts/edition-24.md

     [[RFC] Add support for downloading blobs on demand](https://public-inbox.org/git/20170113155253.1644-1-benpeart@microsoft.com/).

-  * What’s Wrong With Git?
+  * "What’s Wrong With Git?"
     Santiago Perez De Rosso, _Software Design Group, MIT_

     According to Santiago, Git is hard to learn and the documentation